-As described in Note 28 to the Financial Statements, a major coronavirus outbreak occurred in the first quarter 2020, adversely affecting the daily routine of the general public, and, conversely, the Company performance.
-The Company performance closely depends on the duration of this outbreak, the effective measures taken by the general public and the authorities in curbing the outbreak.
-The economic consequences and uncertainties resulting from the Coronavirus itself or from actions taken by governments and the private sector to respond to the outbreak may have an impact on various financial indicators and ultimately on the Company's going concern Our opinion is not modified in respect of this matter.
+As described in Note 28 to the Financial Statements, a major coronavirus outbreak occurred in the first quarter 2020, adversely affecting the daily routine of the general public, and, conversely, the Company's performance.
+The Company's performance closely depends on the duration of this outbreak, the effective measures taken by the general public and the authorities in curbing the outbreak.
+The economic consequences and uncertainties resulting from the Coronavirus itself or from actions taken by governments and the private sector to respond to the outbreak may have an impact on various financial indicators and ultimately on the Company's going concern As at 31 December 2020, the coronavirus outbreak is still active, severely affecting some local and global industries, slowing the entire economy.
+Our opinion is not modified in respect of this matter.